Services and Accommodations Provided by Office of Disability and Support Services (ODSS)

 The ALD is a transmitter and receiver which is designed to amplify sound and eliminate background noise. the instructor wears a microphone (transmitter) and the student wears the receiver.
 Since the other students will not have microphones, it will be important for the instructor to repeat their questions and comments.

-For further information on Assistive Listening Device go to
+further information on Assistive Listening Device go to

 Interpreters for the classroom are arranged through ODSS by the student requesting the service.
 If the student will be absent from the class or no longer needs this service, it is his/her responsibility to cancel as soon as possible.
 Interpreters will wait outside the classroom 10 minutes for a one hour class, 15 minutes for a class that lasts more than one hour.
+Any questions on interpreting should be directed to the Deaf/Hard-of-Hearing Specialist.

 Real-time captioning for the classroom is arranged through ODSS by the student requesting the service.
 If the student will be absent from the class or no longer needs this service, it is his/her responsibility to cancel as soon as possible.
 Real-time captioners will wait until there is a break before leaving the classroom so as not to be disruptive packing up equipment.
+Any questions on real-time captioning should be directed to the Deaf/Hard-of-Hearing Specialist.

 When the disability affects writing, using a computer or recording device may be appropriate.
 ODSS can assist with this process.